TriumphLLC/Blend4Web/deploy/doc/en/_sources/postprocessing_effects.txt

 Additional settings
 -------------------

+*Use Adaptive*
+    Use calculation of adaptive average luminance.
+Enabled by default.

 *Intensity*
     Bloom intensity.
+Set to 1.0 by default.

 *Blur*
     Bloom blurriness factor.
+Set to 4.0 by default.

 *Edge Luminance*
     The boundary value of an element's relative brightness above which the bloom effect appears.
+Set to 1.0 by default.

 .. index:: outline glow